-As influenced by the factors discussed above, particularly the increased expenditures for Project Ascent and costs attributed to the impacts of COVID-19 in 2020 and the reduction in fair value of Angelic's contingent consideration in 2019, diluted net income per share totaled \$4.97 in 2020, a decrease from the 2019 total of \$5.46 per diluted share.
-Diluted weighted average common shares outstanding for each of the years ended June 30, 2020 and 2019 have remained relatively stable.
+As influenced by the factors discussed above, particularly the strong sales growth partially offset by the increased expenditures for Project Ascent and higher manufacturing costs, diluted net income per share totaled \$5.16 in 2021, an increase from the 2020 total of \$4.97 per diluted share.
+Diluted weighted average common shares outstanding for each of the years ended June 30, 2021 and 2020 have remained relatively stable.